 In this lesson on the guitar fretboard, I’ve shown you what the notes on the guitar neck are and how to memorize them.

 This is important for getting started in the art of improvisation which simply means being able to come up with your own tunes on the guitar at will.

 However, knowing where the notes are and finding your way around the guitar neck, still begs an important question for beginners in improvisation.

-What notes go together on guitar?
+What notes go together on the guitar?
 Can I play any note on the fretboard followed by any note and make it sound good?